 The POWs rode a train to Wakinohama POW Camp, which was later known as Osaka #18-B, which had opened on February 1, 1945.
 The camp was in an industrial complex near the docks.
 When they arrived at the camp, they were bathed and received a straw mat to sleep on.
 Their bed was a platform that ran along the perimeter of the building.
 Meals consisted of rice which was cooked by POWs assigned to the kitchen.

-The POWs worked on the docks unloading scrap metal from train cars onto horse-drawn carts which were taken to barges and the scrap metal was loaded onto barges which were taken to the Kawasaki Steel Mills.
-The POWs also rotated on a detail that worked in a warehouses stacking sacks of grain.
+The prisoners worked on the docks unloading scrap metal from train cars onto horse-drawn carts which were taken to barges and the scrap metal was loaded onto barges which were taken to the Kawasaki Steel Mills.
+The POWs also rotated on a detail that worked in a warehouse stacking sacks of grain.
 To steal the grain they would put it in small “tobacco” pouches which they tied around their armpits so when they were searched it wasn’t found.
 The guard in charge of the detail knew what they were doing but never turned them in for punishment.

 When the camp was bombed out and closed on May 21, Ralph was sent to Maibara #10-B, where the POWs built a canal to drain a lake and worked in warehouses at the railroad yard outside the camp.
 The POWs were expected to salute the Japanese guards unless the POW did not have a hat, then he was expected to bow.
 If the Japanese believed the POWs were not working hard enough, they punched and kicked them.
 Often the beatings were the result of one guard not During his time in the camp, the treatment improved with the arrival of a new commandant.
 As the war came to an end, the POWs were issued shoes and Japanese military uniforms.